EMM BOOK DISCUSSION GUIDES

 Clemantine Wamariya was six years old when her mother and father began to speak in whispers, when neighbors began to disappear, and when she heard the loud, ugly sounds her brother said were thunder.
 In 1994, she and her fifteen-year-old sister, Claire, fled the Rwandan massacre and spent the next six years migrating through seven African countries, searching for safety—perpetually hungry, imprisoned and abused, enduring and escaping refugee camps, finding unexpected kindness, witnessing inhuman cruelty.
 In The Girl Who Smiled Beads, Clemantine provokes us to look beyond the label of “victim” and recognize the power of the imagination to transcend even the most profound injuries and aftershocks.

-Request the discussion kit for The Girl Who Smiled Beads: A Story of War and What Comes After.
+Download the discussion guide for The Girl Who Smiled Beads: A Story of War and What Comes After.

 The Girl Who Smiled Beads